christo/bhima/README.md

 ## TODO

 * configure production logging to file
-* make PusherMan monitor pixelpushers in case new ones come online after app starts
 * make work with recent jdk (jee modules were removed, jaxb etc.)
     * ? can we upgrade dropwizard to fix this?
     * Will upgrading processing help this?
-* build: gradle build should make an executable that runs on linux or mac for default config.
-    * confirm linux 64 bit native libs result in running video (paths etc)
+* fix linux 64 bit native libs result in running video (video scaling is currently wrong)
 * make system console log (show on mobile app / front panel)
 * add to SystemInfo:
     * performance metrics: e.g. render time
-    * led drivers connected, latency?
     * temperatures?
     * database size and disk usage
     * network info